-For almost a decade, Chris Carter made a name for himself by creating The X-Files.
+For more than a decade, Chris Carter has made a name for himself by creating The X-Files.
 While the paranormal-themed drama transformed from a cult TV show into a pop-culture phenomenon, Carter was far less successful parlaying the viewers’ intrigue with his three other TV shows.
 Out of the three series that didn’t feature Mulder and Scully, Millennium was the only one that lasted for more than one season.
 With the recent development of The X-Files making its return as an event series, it may finally be time to get back to Frank Black.

 On October 25, 1996, Millennium‘s series premiere was viewed by 17.72 million people in the United States alone.
 The future looked bright for the TV show that featured dark and grisly themes.
 Carter hoped to explore evil as an overarching theme, combining murder-mystery elements with deep-rooted religious undertones, along with a millennial theme.

 Lance Henriksen portrayed Frank Black, an ex-FBI Agent who had the ability to see inside the minds of criminals.
 Working as a consultant for the Millennium Group, Frank was was never quite sure of the mysterious organization’s true intentions.
 Lighting his darkest hour, Megan Gallagher portrayed his wife, Catherine Black, and Brittany Tiplady, his daughter, Jordan Black.
 As a whole, Season 1 was criticized for showcasing a Serial Killer of the Week format, in which the bad guys are generally caught by the end of each episode.